 The browser will serve the default page of Apache Web Server.
 It confirms that the Apache has been installed and configured on Ubuntu Server 18.04 LTS.

-Installing MySQL Database on Ubuntu Server:
+Install MySQL on Ubuntu Server:

 Install MySQL database available in apt repository.
 If you want to install a latest version of MySQL that was not available in apt repository, then you have to download it from MySQL website.